agateau/clyde/README.md

 - Download a pre-built archive of the `main` branch from <https://builds.agateau.com/clyde>.

 - Build it yourself.
-Clyde is written in Rust, so if you have the Rust tool-chain installed, then you can clone its source code and install it with `clyde install --path .`.
+Clyde is written in Rust, so if you have the Rust tool-chain installed, then you can install it with `cargo install clyde`.

-Next, make sure git is installed (Clyde uses git to download and update the Clyde store, this requirement might go away in the future).
+Next, make sure git is installed: Clyde uses git to download and update the Clyde store (this requirement might go away in the future).

 ### Setting up your Clyde home